guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 * Pull request my changes to the base repository

 3. _What challenges, stumbling blocks, difficulties did you encounter along the way._

+One great challenge of this project was to understand how the p5.js website work and how its files are organized, because even there is a documentation section in the README file, it is so brief and there are subtle relations between files that just can be understood by putting your hands on the code.

+Other key issue I had to face was to understand how the website building process was and how it should be carried out.
+It was important because as during this project important modifications were carried out and the building process got broken many times.

+Finally and due to breaking the building process key, submitting my Pull Request was quite complicated because in one occasion I submitted a broken version of the website, which couldn't be fixed.
+That experience was a great source of learning because I had to deal with solving issues -I was strongly supported by Aarón- at the same time I tried to do it as fast as possible because other commits were not able to be built due to my broken changes.

 4. _How did your final development line up with your proposal timeline._
 5. _What was your biggest success?
 What was your biggest failure?_